Matrix Completion in Group Testing: Bounds and Simulations: Introduction

 There are several criteria for tackling group testing, but we focus on four main ones here.
 The first criterion is the testing design, which can be either non-adaptive or adaptive.
 In a non-adaptive design, all tests are predetermined and independent, allowing them to be executed in parallel to save time.
 In contrast, an adaptive design involves tests that depend on the previous tests, often requiring multiple stages.
 While this design can achieve the information-theoretic bound on the number of tests, it tends to be time-consuming due to the need for multiple stages.
 The second criterion is the setting of the defective set.
 In a combinatorial setting, the defective set is arbitrarily organized subject to predefined constraints, whereas in a probabilistic setting, a distribution is applied to the input items.
 The third important criterion is whether the design is deterministic or randomized.
 A deterministic design produces the same result given the same inputs, whereas a randomized design introduces a degree of randomness, which may lead to different results when executed multiple times.
 Finally, the fourth criterion involves the recovery approach: exact recovery, where all defective items are identified, and approximate recovery, where only some of the defective items are identified.
-Since we consider a variant of group testing, the recovery criterion is not considered in this work.
-In fact, we consider non-adaptive and probabilistic designs, combinatorial setting.